UFreedom/FloatingView/README.md

 ####3.Floating Animation

-Implementation of floating animation is very simple, you only need to implement the [FloatingTransition][4] interface
+Implementation of floating animation is very simple, you only need to implement the [FloatingTransition][4] interface.

 ```java